 The cost of acquiring customer information in each category varies drastically.

-Let’s say, for instance, the cost of acquiring a customer whose budget to buy an apartment is under 20 Lacs in Delhi NCR would be much lower compared to someone who is looking to buy a Luxurious Villa worth INR 1,00,00,000.
+Let’s say, for instance, the cost of acquiring customer information of an individual whose budget to buy an apartment (or flat) is under INR 20,00,000 in Delhi NCR would be much lower compared to someone who is looking to buy a Luxurious Villa worth INR 1,00,00,000.

-Then there are some other factors as well that may influence your lead generation and CPL’s of the campaign like
+Then there are some other factors as well that may influence your lead generation efforts like

-- Location of the Project – Whether it’s in a prime location or how good is the connectivity to major destinations, etc
+- Location of the Project – Whether the project is located in a prime location or how well it’s connected to major destinations.

 - Uber Luxury – INR 4000+